yuchen0815/learngit/readme.txt

-Git is a version conotrol ststem.
+Git is a distributed version conotrol ststem.
 Git is free software